- ½ Gallon cardboard milk or juice cartons (or quart-sized for smaller blocks)

 - After you have put sound-making items into each block, fold down all four sides.
 Press each fold to make a crisp, sharp edge, not a rounded edge, to make stacking easier.
 Tape the sides down well with clear packing tape.
 This not only keeps them in block-shape, it also keeps children from opening them and dumping the contents in undesirable places.

 - Use the blocks as they are (tastefully decorated in milk company advertisements) or you can cover them with bright contact paper or fabrics for textures.
 Do as much or little as you and your children enjoy.
+Numbers or letters could be added to each side for educational games as well.

 How to Use the Blocks: